s-kazi/s-kazi.github.io/hello.markdown

 permalink: /hello/
 ---

 This is the a hello page in Jekyll theme.
-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/).
+This is using bootstrap.

 You can find the source code for Minima at GitHub:
 [jekyll][jekyll-organization] /